fluteroute/catnip-ui/README.md

 # Catnip UI

-An opinionated component library for ashleyndavid.com
+An opinionated component library for ashleyndavid.com and various other personal projects.

 ## Lint and Format